 Why doesn't PG&E simply build more power plants?

 It is simple economics—building and maintaining enough power plants to satisfy occasional and temporary peaks in demand would impact rates and the environment.
 Major capital investment projects with low utilization are not in the best interest of California businesses or our environment.
 Instead, by temporarily reducing demand when resources reach capacity, we have a more fiscally and environmentally responsible solution to help protect the environment and stabilize energy systems.

 Other frequently asked questions

-In early 2018, it is expected that the CPUC will finalize a regulation that prohibits the use of most fossil fuel generators for the purpose of reducing load during demand response events.
+The CPUC has finalized a regulation that prohibits the use of fossil fuel generators for the purpose of reducing load during demand response events.
+The prohibition is effective January 1, 2019.
 Read the fact sheet for details.